The Irony of Fate

 The Irony of Fate, or Enjoy Your Bath!, (Note: «Ирония судьбы, или С лёгким паром!»; lit.
-'The Irony of Fate, or With A Light Steam!') usually shortened to The Irony of Fate, is a 1976 Soviet romantic comedy television film directed by Eldar Ryazanov and starring Andrey Myagkov, Barbara Brylska, Yury Yakovlev and Lyubov Dobrzhanskaya.
+'The Irony of Fate, or With A Light Steam!') usually shortened to The Irony of Fate, is a 1976 Soviet romantic comedy television film directed by Eldar Ryazanov and starring Andrey Myagkov, Barbara Brylska, Yury Yakovlev, and Lyubov Dobrzhanskaya.
 The screenplay was written by Emil Braginsky and Ryazanov, loosely based on the director's 1971 play, Once on New Year's Eve (Однажды в новогоднюю ночь).

-Filmed at the Mosfilm Studios, The Irony of Fate doubles as a screwball comedy and a love story tinged with sadness.
-It was one of the most successful Soviet television productions and remains a highly popular New Year's Eve classic in Russia and the post-Soviet states, with millions tuning in to rewatch it every New Year's Eve.
+Filmed at the Mosfilm Studios, The Irony of Fate is a screwball comedy and a love story.
+It was one of the most successful Soviet television productions and remains a popular New Year's Eve classic in Russia and the post-Soviet states, with millions tuning in to rewatch it every New Year's Eve.

 Plot

 The key subplot is the drab uniformity of Brezhnev-era public architecture.
 This setting is explained in a humorous animated prologue (directed and animated by cartoonist Vitaly Peskov) in which architects are overruled by politicians and red tape.
 As a result, the identical, functional but unimaginative multistory apartment buildings found their way into every city, town, and suburb across the Soviet Union.

 Following their annual tradition, a group of friends meet at a banya (a traditional public "sauna" bathhouse) in Moscow to celebrate New Year's Eve.
 The friends all get very drunk toasting the upcoming marriage of the central male character, Zhenya Lukashin (Andrey Myagkov) to Galya (Olga Naumenko).
-After the bath, one of the friends, Pavlik (Aleksandr Shirvindt), has to catch a flight to Leningrad and the entire group is going to take him to the airport.
-By the time the group makes it to the airport, Zhenya and Pavlik are passed out.
+After the bath, one of the friends, Pavlik (Aleksandr Shirvindt), has to catch a flight to Leningrad, and the entire group is going to take him to the airport.
+By the time the group makes it to the airport, Zhenya and Pavlik have passed out.
 The remaining friends cannot remember which person from their group is supposed to travel.
 They mistakenly get Zhenya onto the plane instead of Pavlik.

 Zhenya spends the entire flight sleeping on the shoulder of his annoyed seatmate (Eldar Ryazanov in a brief comedic cameo appearance).
 The seatmate helps Zhenya get off the plane in Leningrad.
-Zhenya wakes up in the Leningrad airport, believing he is still in Moscow.
+Zhenya wakes up in Leningrad airport, believing he is still in Moscow.
 He stumbles into a taxi and, still quite drunk, gives the driver his address.
 It turns out that in Leningrad there is an identical address that belongs to an apartment buildings of a design identical to Zhenya's building in Moscow.
 He takes the elevator to "his" apartment and, surprisingly, the key fits in the door (as alluded to in the introductory narration, "...building standard apartments with standard locks").
 Inside, even the furniture is nearly identical to that of Zhenya's apartment, but Zhenya is too drunk to notice any minor differences.